-Our three largest shareholders collectively own approximately 48.1% of our common stock.
-According to publicly filed beneficial ownership reports, Michael Davis, chairman of our board of directors, beneficially held 1,068,215 of shares representing a 18.1% beneficial ownership, the Rudolf Steiner Foundation, or RSF, beneficially owned 917,133 shares representing a 15.6% beneficial ownership, and Meridian OHC Partners held 850,116 shares representing a 14.4% beneficial ownership.
+Our three largest shareholders collectively own approximately 47.4% of our common stock.
+According to publicly filed beneficial ownership reports, as of the respective dates of such reports, Michael Davis, chairman of our board of directors, beneficially owned 1,082,433 of shares representing a 18.0% beneficial ownership, the Rudolf Steiner Foundation ("RSF"), beneficially owned 917,133 shares representing a 15.3% beneficial ownership, and Meridian OHC Partners held 850,116 shares representing a 14.1% beneficial ownership.
 The shares held by RSF were originally donated by a foundation affiliated with Mr. Davis or acquired from the proceeds of donations made by that foundation.
 In addition, Mr. Davis and RSF filed a Schedule 13D with the SEC on March 17, 2017 announcing the formation of a "group" among the two of them and certain of Mr. Davis' affiliates under Section 13 of the Exchange Act.
 As part of the agreement between Mr. Davis and RSF, RSF has agreed not to sell, transfer or otherwise dispose of any of its shares in the Company unless RSF provides concurrent written notice to an affiliate of Mr. Davis and the Company at least three days prior to the consummation of any such sale, transfer or other disposition.
 In addition, on April 12, 2019, the Company borrowed \$1.5 million from an entity affiliated with Mr. Davis pursuant to an unsecured promissory note.
+As of March 31, 2020, \$1.5 million remained due under this promissory note.